-This instruction can be modified for trade dress cases involving packaging or other non-word symbols or designs by inserting the words "trade dress" in lieu of "trademark" and the words "symbol" or "design" in lieu of the term "word" when they are used in this instruction.

-After the first four paragraphs and before the paragraph under the heading "Spectrum of Marks," the following should be added for trade dress cases:
+This instruction can be modified for trade dress cases involving packaging by inserting the words "trade dress" in lieu of "trademark" and the words "symbol" or "design" in lieu of the term "word" when they are used in this instruction.
+Courts might also remove references to the "Spectrum of Marks," including everything that follows the "Spectrum of Marks" heading.
+After the first three paragraphs, the following should be added for trade dress cases: